-Let’s get together to play some Irish/Celtic tunes!
+Let’s get together to play some tunes outside!

 This is a weekly event in the good-weather months.
 The Butterfly Garden in Cook Park, Tigard, has wide open space where we can gather in shade, sunshine, or shelter.
 Here’s the link to the park’s website.